-1.4 PANEL ACTIVITY
+1.4 PANEL AND AGENCY DECISION MAKER ACTIVITY

-1.4.1 In 2011/2012 the Adoption Panel met 15 times and recommended that 31 children should be placed for adoption.
-Of these 11 were from Central Bedfordshire and 20 from Bedford Borough.
-This compares to 27 children in 2010/11 and represents an increase for the second year in succession.
-The Panel also recommended that Placement Orders should be sought in relation to all 31 children.
+1.4.1 In 2012/2013 the Adoption Panel met 15 times and recommended that 8 children should be placed for adoption in the six months when this was still the remit of panel.
+Of these, 5 were from Central Bedfordshire and 3 from Bedford Borough.
+The Panel also recommended that Placement Orders should be sought in relation to all 8 children.

-- 1.4.2 In relation to approvals, the Panel recommended that 14 households were suitable to adopt a child.
-This compares to 11 households in 2010/11.
-All applicants attended the panel. - 1.4.3 In terms of matching, the panel recommended that 15 children should be placed with particular adopters.
-Of these 5 were from Central Bedfordshire and 10 from Bedford Borough.
-This compares to 12 children in 2010/11.
+- 1.4.2 Between 1st September 2012 and 31st March 2013 the Agency Decision Makers decided that adoption should be the plan for 33 children.
+Of these 17 were from Central Bedfordshire and 16 were from Bedford Borough.
+This takes the overall number of decisions about adoption for children to 41.
+This compares to 31 in 2011/2012 and is an increase for the third year in succession. - 1.4.3 In relation to approvals, the Panel recommended that 22 households were suitable to adopt a child.
+This compares to 14 households in 2011/2012.
+All applicants attended the panel. - 1.4.4 In terms of matching, the panel recommended that 21 children should be placed with particular adopters.
+Of these 13 were from Central Bedfordshire and 8 from Bedford Borough.
+This compares to 15 children in 2011/2012.